crsandoval/PEP-2020/week_2/README.md

 You should see four repos listed, two labaled with `origin` and two labeled with `upstream`.

-### Never work on a local `master` branch
+### Never work on a `master` branch

 To work on the local PEP-2020 repo we first need to create a branch (named something other than `master`), which will make things easier if something goes awry.

 To do this we’re going to click on “New Branch” in the Git pane.

 In the “Remote” drop-down menu choose “(None)”.
-Then provide a name for the branch (I usually just prefix the repo name with “fix-”, so in this example the branch would be named “fix-PEP-2020”) and hit “Create”.
+Then provide a name for the branch (I usually just prefix the repo name with “fix-”), so in this example the branch would be named “fix-PEP-2020”.

+Hit “Create”.

 #### Pull changes from `upstream`

-To pull changes from `upstream` into your local `master` copy you will need to switch to the `origin/master` branch (if you’re not alreay on that local branch), open a shell (*Tools &gt; Shell…*), and then type:
+To pull changes from `upstream` into your `master` copy you will need to open a shell (*Tools &gt; Shell…*) and then type:

 `git pull upstream master --ff-only`

+**NOTE**: Make sure you’re on the `master` branch before running the git command above.
 Unfortunately, you cannot do this from RStudio.
 Next you need to push these changes to your forked repo.

-I’m not that well versed in Git or GitHub, but sometimes the merge between `master` and `origin\master` using the command `git pull upstream master --ff-only` doesn’t fully register.
-So RStudio says that `master` is ahead of `origin\master` by some number of commits.
-By running `git diff master origin/master` it is obvious that the `origin\master`
+You can use the green “Push” button in RStudio to do this.

 #### Update branch with `master`

+In order to reflect the changes made to `master` in the branch `fix-PEP-2020` (or whatever you called it), you will need to switch to the `fix-PEP-2020` branch and run:

 `git merge master`

+Now the working branch will be up to date with `master`.